-Common Management Admission Test, usually known as CMAT, is a national level entrance examination conducted by All India Council for Technical Education (AICTE) every year.
+Common Management Admission Test, usually known as CMAT, is a national level entrance examination conducted by National Testing Agency (NTA) every year.
 It is a three-hour computer based online test to check the candidate’s ability across various segments like Quantitative Techniques and Data Interpretation, Logical Reasoning, Language Comprehension and General Awareness.
 This test helps institutions to select suitable graduate candidates for admission in all management programs.
 All AICTE-Approved Institutions/University Departments/Constituent Colleges/Affiliated Colleges accept CMAT score.

 CMAT 2019 Exam Pattern